kjolley/BIGSdb/README.txt

+v1.44.0: *Database indexes have been revised following a performance review.
+         *'Ignore' option has been removed for allele designations.
-v1.43.3: *Added optional message to users to use API on the allele and profile
+         *Matching isolates at different LINcode thresholds are now shown within an isolate record is LINcode has been assigned. v1.43.3: *Added optional message to users to use API on the allele and profile download page.
-          download page.
          *Searchable dropdown boxes are now used for lists with large number